 Communicate better with your trainer

-Of course, if you want to find the best solutions to this questions then there are few people better qualified to help you than a personal trainer.
+Of course, if you want to find the best solutions to these questions then there are few people better qualified to help you than a personal trainer.
 By working alongside them, you can figure out exactly what kind of routine you need in order to find the results that you really want.
 But if you’re not able to communicate what you want with your trainer then you’re never going to be able to get anywhere close to the results that you really want.
 They need to know what you want and how you want to go about making it happen.